-Discrimination strikes at the very heart of being human.
-It is harming someone’s rights simply because of who they are or what they believe.
+Discrimination is harming someone’s rights simply because of who they are or what they believe.
 Discrimination is harmful and perpetuates inequality.
+It strikes at the very heart of being human.

 We all have the right to be treated equally, regardless of our race, ethnicity, nationality, class, caste, religion, belief, sex, gender, language, sexual orientation, gender identity, sex characteristics, age, health or other status.
 Yet all too often we hear heartbreaking stories of people who suffer cruelty simply for belonging to a “different” group from those in positions of privilege or power.